Anchor: Admiralty anchor

 An Admiralty Pattern anchor; when deployed on the seafloor the stock forces one of its flukes into the bottom.

 The Admiralty Pattern anchor, or simply "Admiralty", also known as a "Fisherman", consists of a central shank with a ring or shackle for attaching the rode (the rope, chain, or cable connecting the ship and the anchor).
 At the other end of the shank there are two arms, carrying the flukes, while the stock is mounted to the shackle end, at ninety degrees to the arms.
 When the anchor lands on the bottom, it generally falls over with the arms parallel to the seabed.
 As a strain comes onto the rope, the stock digs into the bottom, canting the anchor until one of the flukes catches and digs into the bottom.

 The Admiralty Anchor is an entirely independent reinvention of a classical design, as seen in one of the Nemi ship anchors.
 This basic design remained unchanged for centuries, with the most significant changes being to the overall proportions, and a move from stocks made of wood to iron stocks in the late 1830s and early 1840s.

-Since one fluke always protrudes up from the set anchor, there is a great tendency of the rode to foul the anchor as the vessel swings due to wind or current shifts.
+Since one fluke always protrudes up from the set anchor, there is a great tendency of the rope to foul the anchor as the vessel swings due to wind or current shifts.
 When this happens, the anchor may be pulled out of the bottom, and in some cases may need to be hauled up to be re-set.
 In the mid-19th century, numerous modifications were attempted to alleviate these problems, as well as improve holding power, including one-armed mooring anchors.
 The most successful of these patent anchors, the Trotman Anchor, introduced a pivot at the centre of the crown where the arms join the shank, allowing the "idle" upper arm to fold against the shank.
 When deployed the lower arm may fold against the shank tilting the tip of the fluke upwards, so each fluke has a tripping palm at its base, to hook on the bottom as the folded arm drags along the seabed, which unfolds the downward oriented arm until the tip of the fluke can engage the bottom.

 Handling and storage of these anchors requires special equipment and procedures.
 Once the anchor is hauled up to the hawsepipe, the ring end is hoisted up to the end of a timber projecting from the bow known as the cathead.
 The crown of the anchor is then hauled up with a heavy tackle until one fluke can be hooked over the rail.
 This is known as "catting and fishing" the anchor.
 Before dropping the anchor, the fishing process is reversed, and the anchor is dropped from the end of the cathead.